Kong/docs.konghq.com/app/konnect/analytics/reference.md

 Service Version | Group or filter the data by {{site.konnect_short_name}} service version. <br><br>If you select multiple service versions in a report, the report shows the sum of requests for all selected versions broken down by service.
 It **does not** show data points for individual service versions.
 Route | Group or filter the data by route.
 Route names are composed of elements referencing their related service, service version, and runtime group.
 See [Route entity format](#route-entity-format) for details.
 Application | Group or filter the data by application.
 Status Code | Group or filter the data by individual response status code.
-Displays visualizations of cluster-wide status code classes (1xx, 2xx, 3xx, 4xx, 5xx).
-The Status Codes view contains the counts of status code classes graphed over time, as well as the ratio of code classes to total requests.
+Individual status codes can range from 100 to 599.
 Status Code (grouped) | Group or filter the data by response status code category: 1XX, 2XX, 3XX, 4XX, and 5XX.

 ### Route entity format